How to Become a Speech Pathologist: A Step-by-Step Guide

 • Transcripts

-After getting into speech pathology school, a graduate degree in speech language pathology will typically take 3 or so years to complete, though some can be completed in less time.
-There are two main components of SLP programs: coursework and practicum or fieldwork requirements.
+After entering a speech pathology program, a graduate degree in speech-language pathology typically takes about 3 years to complete, though some can be completed in less time.
+SLP programs have two main components: coursework and practicum or fieldwork requirements.

 Speech Pathology Coursework